|Quick Facts: Network and Computer Systems Administrators|

 |Work Experience in a Related Occupation||None|

-The median annual wage of network and computer systems administrators was $69,160 in May 2010.
+The median annual wage for network and computer systems administrators was $72,560 in May 2012.

 Compare the job duties, education, job growth, and pay of network and computer systems administrators with similar occupations.